DavidMorano/abeyance/src/readmail/README.txt

 PCSMAIL

-This version of the PCSMAIL source code is experimental only.
-It is neither complete nor working in any fashion.
+This is a version of the PCSMAIL source code that is supposed to replace the PCS READMAIL program.